pureconfig/pureconfig/docs/src/main/tut/docs/supporting-new-types.md

 1. **Simple types** whose values can be converter from a **single value** in the configuration.
 A good example is `Int`, which has a `ConfigReader` instance that just convert a string value into a `Int` when possible.
-See [Add support for simple types](docs/add-support-for-simple-types.html) for this group.
+See [Simple Types](supporting-simple-types.html) for this group.
 2. **Complex types** that require access to an entire **sub-tree of the configuration** to be read.
 An example of this group are case classes.
-See [Add support for complex types](docs/add-support-for-complex-types.html) for this group.
+See [Complex Types](supporting-complex-types.html) for this group.